ebuchman/blog/content/posts/uoa-liquidity.md

 [^captured-risk]: TODO ummodern
 [^rockfeller]: Notable in this regard is TODOs quote that his endowment to the University of Chicago was the best investment he ever made.
+[^debasement]: More often then not, debasements weren't carried out to extract revenue for the sovereign, but rather to stabilize the money markets (bullion and coins), which generated their own endogenous instability.
+See for example my [history of medeival Europe coinage][coins]